NOBE Stock Game Autumn 2014

 Even if you do not win, playing the game gives you some experience with trading.
 For those who are not familiar with the stock market, learn more about it.
 After you learn a little about the stock market, check out some of these popular free finance websites, like Yahoo!
 Finance, Google Finance, and MSN Money to learn more and to begin tracking companies.

-Sponsorship for the Summer 2014 Nobe Stock Market Simulation is provided by:
+Sponsorship for the Autumn 2014 Nobe Stock Market Simulation is provided by:

 Frequently Asked Questions

 - What is the NOBE Stock Game?

 - The NOBE stock game is a stock market simulation game designed and programmed in-house by the NOBE Illinois IT Stock Game Team.
 The NOBE Stock Game was first launched in 2002 and has undergone many changes since its initial release.
 In Spring 2009, the game was rebuilt from the ground up to incorporate new features and improve stability and performance.
 In Spring 2010, the NOBE Illinois Stock Game went national, and for the first time, all chapters were able to participate in the game.
 Starting in Fall 2010, an educational semester-long Fall game was started.

 - This semester's game will run from Monday, March 19th at market open until Friday, June 1st at market close.

 - The Stock Game sponsor changes from year to year.
 This year, sponsorship will be provided by, Andrew Quinn of Citi, and Weilei Yu of Sposae.

 - Anyone can play!
 There is no charge to participate in the game.
 Players must register on their chapter's website.